 Grand Marnier has been at the top of the mainstream orange liqueur food chain for over 140 years.
-Here we have answered your most important questions about this premium French liqueur.
+Here we have answered your most important questions about this premium French liqueur and shared our favorite Grand Marnier Cocktails.

 What is Grand Marnier?